zbyso23/STASH/README.md

 ## 📜 License

-This specification is released under the **Creative Commons Attribution 4.0 International License (CC-BY 4.0)**.
+This specification is released under the **Zbyšek License 1.0**, which is based on the Creative Commons Attribution 4.0 International License (CC-BY 4.0), with one important exception.

 You are free to: